 Kenyon also offers a number of competitive scholarships in writing, music and studio art.
-The scholarship will be awarded on the basis of talent, not eligibility for aid, and are renewable for all 4 years.
+The scholarship is awarded on the basis of talent, not eligibility for aid, and renewable for all 4 years.
+In general, talent scholarships cannot be stacked on top of academic scholarships.
+Students who are eligible for both types of scholarships will receive an enhanced award greater than the highest individual scholarship.
 There are separate application forms and deadlines for each of these talent based scholarships.

-Two scholarship programs for students from underrepresented backgrounds, including first-generation students, eliminate the loan and work-study portions of the financial aid package for all four years.
+Two scholarship programs for students from underrepresented backgrounds, including first-generation students, eliminate the loan and work-study portions of a need-based financial aid package for all four years.
 Each includes an intensive five-week summer experience and requires a separate application.

 Kenyon Educational Enrichment Program Scholarships will be awarded to selected students who are from underrepresented backgrounds, including first-generation students.
 Scholars are selected on the basis of their intellectual engagement and commitment to promoting diversity and inclusion through leadership or service.
-These scholarships eliminate the loan and work-study portions of the financial aid package for all four years, and include a $500 book allowance for the first year of classes.
+These scholarships eliminate the loan and work-study portions of a need-based financial aid package for all four years, and include a $500 book allowance for the first year of classes.
 KEEP Scholars must also participate in the five-week KEEP Summer Experience, which includes two credit-bearing courses, cohort-building, and a $1,000 stipend.
 Costs for on-campus housing, meals, tuition, and stipend are all covered by the program for selected students.
-More details about eligibility and requirements for the scholarship are available on the KEEP Scholarship website.
+Learn more about eligibility and requirements for the KEEP scholarship.

 Science, Technology, Engineering, and Mathematics (STEM) Scholarships will be awarded to selected STEM-interested students who are socioeconomically disadvantaged, with priority given to those from underrepresented backgrounds, including first-generation students.
 Scholars are selected on the basis of their intellectual engagement, motivation, and potential for academic success in STEM fields.
-These scholarships eliminate the loan and work-study portions of the financial aid package for all four years, include a $500 annual book and supply allowance, and a one-time allowance of $1,000.00 to be used towards the purchase of a laptop and scientific software.
+These scholarships eliminate the loan and work-study portions of a need-based financial aid package for all four years, include a $500 annual book and supply allowance, and a one-time allowance of $1,000 to be used towards the purchase of a laptop and scientific software.
 STEM Scholars join KEEP Scholars in the intensive five-week KEEP summer experience, which includes two credit-bearing courses, cohort-building, and a $1,000 stipend.
 Costs for on-campus housing, meals, tuition, and stipend are all covered by the program for selected students.
-More details about eligibility and requirements for the scholarship are available on the STEM Scholars Program website.
-Link to site
+Learn more about eligibility and requirements for the scholarship.

 The Kenyon College Need-Based Grant is made available by the College and is supported by endowments, gifts to Kenyon, and College operating funds.
 The amount of the grant is determined based on the need demonstrated on the student's financial aid applications.
 Grants are awarded on an annual basis and require a new financial aid application each year to determine eligibility.